-Klamath Bird Observatory presents bird banding techniques workshops.
-These workshops are a great opportunity to learn new, and refresh old, bird banding skills.
-Topics covered include songbird ageing and sexing techniques such as understanding and using molt and plumage characters and skulling, bird and bander safety, effective public interaction and education at banding stations, and net repair.
-Training is provided by North American Banding Council (NABC) trainers and follows NABC guidelines.
+Klamath Bird Observatory offers various bird monitoring workshops.
+Our bird banding workshops offer a great opportunity to learn new, and refresh old, bird banding skills.
+Topics covered include songbird ageing and sexing techniques using molt, plumage, skulling, and other criteria, bander safety, public interaction and education at banding stations, and net repair.
+Banding workshops are offered by North American Banding Council (NABC) trainers and follow NABC guidelines.
 The workshops involve seminars, demonstrations, and experiential learning.